 You will receive a response answering your questions and asking for certain details from you; please respond to this email as it is only when you do so that your name will be added to the waiting list.

 When the dates of the course are set, we will email the first group of individuals on the waiting list and there will be a deadline of up to two weeks for you to respond to confirm attendance at the sessions.
-Please only confirm if you can make at least five of the six sessions.
+Please only confirm if you can make at least four of the five sessions and you must be able to attend the first session as it’s foundational.
 If you cannot make the course and let us know this, you will remain on the waiting list for the next course, but if you fail to respond by the deadline you will be removed from the waiting list, so please ensure that you check your email regularly.

 Any places not filled will then be offered to those who are next on the waiting list, again with a (generally shorter) deadline to respond, as above.